shadow-robot/sr-build-tools/ansible/roles/ci/doc/best_practices.md

 sudo docker pull shadowrobot/ubuntu-ros-indigo-build-tools
 ```

-Now you can start Docker container
+Now you can start Docker container named **ros_ubuntu**

 ```bash
 sudo docker run -it -w "/root/sr-build-tools/ansible" --env=HOME=/root --name "ros_ubuntu" -v $HOME:/host:rw "shadowrobot/ubuntu-ros-indigo-build-tools" bash
 ```

-If you've followed the steps above, you should have a Docker container named **ros_ubuntu**.
-You can now start and attach it:
+If you want to use this container in the future you can use following commands to start and attach to it:

 ```bash
 sudo docker start ros_ubuntu